Skip to content

 What is an upfront bonus annuity?

-It’s typically a fixed indexed annuity (FIA) that credits an immediate bonus—usually a percentage of your premium—to the contract on day one.
-The bonus may apply to the account value, the income base for a rider, or both, and it commonly vests over time.
+An upfront bonus annuity is typically a fixed indexed annuity that credits an immediate bonus—usually a percentage of your premium—when the contract is issued.
+The bonus may apply to the account value, the income base used for a lifetime income rider, or both, depending on the product.

 Does the annuity bonus vest right away?

-Often, no. Many contracts use a vesting schedule.
-If you surrender early or exceed free-withdrawal limits, some or all of the unvested bonus can be “recaptured.”
-Always review the vesting and recapture provisions before buying.
+Often, no. Many bonus annuities use a vesting schedule and a “recapture” rule during the surrender period.
+If you surrender early or exceed free-withdrawal limits, you may forfeit some or all of the unvested bonus.

 Is the bonus added to my income base only?